Ferriccc/copper_prototype_python/README.md

 - Add the copper/src directory to your path for easier access.

 ## Usage
-- You need to make a source directory which then should be updated in variables.py file as variable source directory.
+- You need to make all the changes source directory which is defined in variables.py.
 - Copper will treat the files located in source directory as if they are under / in real filesystem
 - Source directory also holds your (packages / services).json files which you can edit to modify installed packages / enabled services.
 - For tracking any file it should be place inside the source directory in same structured path as it is under / (root) in real filesystem, after that copper takes care of linking and tracking it automatically.